 We’ve created this checklist of 6 items to cover in detail when buying a laundromat.
 With all of these tips come the caution of due diligence: A potential buyer will want to check everything thoroughly; talk to multiple owners, consult relevant professionals, like real estate agents, laundry machine maintenance and repair companies and experts and others.

-are the best bets.
-Multi-Housing facilities and apartment complexes usually community area laundry rooms, but many residents choose are loyal to local laundromats.
+are the best bets for your laundromat.
+Multi-Housing facilities and apartment complexes usually have community area laundry rooms, but many residents are loyal to local laundromats.
 These types of residents that are spread across a sprawling multi-family property are the perfect demographic.
 Locations near colleges and universities are also attractive, with the vast majority of students using the services of a laundromat.

 If the laundromat you’re looking at has a good marketing strategy, they may even have an agency create web-based ads for the store.
 The more prominent a store’s presence in Google, Bing and Yahoo search engines and the higher its reviews on forums like Yelp!, the more likely the store to be profitable.

 Laundromats have few costly recurring expenses, but potential buyers—whether they are searching to buy an existing laundromat or even to build a new store— should be aware of each of these expenses.
 The lease for a laundromat’s actual storefront will be the highest monthly expense, and buyers in the market today should look for a lease term that is suited to industry standards.
 If possible, try to find a longer lease term that is amenable to your budget.

 In many cases, however—if the current proprietor of the laundromat doesn’t own the location—they have a contract with a leasing company.
 This would mean that the lease would transfer over to you after you sign the contract.